 In 2014 most people may not know I walked away from a level 2 Management position from a company I’d been with for 7 years.
 I started saving in 2013 to make my move.
 After I quit my job I had to ensure I was able to survive off the money I saved for at least a year.
 I quit for a variety of reasons that would require several other posts 🙂 I cut back drastically on a lot of things.
 I budgeted everything on a spreadsheet for at least a year but forgot to include travel. 🙁 Since I always have loved travel I sought out ways to travel “cheap” during my time off.
-In addition to cutting back on eating out, shopping and a few bills; here’s how I’ve been able to travel on little to no income.
+In addition I cut back on eating out, shopping and a few bills.
+Here’s how I’ve been able to travel on little to no income.

 Points, Points and Points